dmh2000/c_embedded_web_server/README.md

 I upload this to Github so i wouldn't lose the code and as an example of code I wrote back in the day.

-Most of the code is portable.
-The OS specific parts are in the directories W95 (windows port) and VXW (vxworks port).
+Most of the code is portable C. The OS specific parts are in the directories W95 (windows port) and VXW (vxworks port).